 This very high pass (3,175 m) is on the mountainous road connecting Bishkek to Osh.
 It’s one of the most beautiful mountain passes in Kyrgyzstan and it’s easily accessed by car.
 What is great about Ala Bel is that it is located above two gorgeous valleys and the whole panorama there is truly a feast for the eyes.
 From one side of the pass you can admire Chichkan Valley and from the other side, you can see the Susamir Valley.

 This place starts to look really incredible in winter.
 The whole area becomes buried under unbelievable amounts of snow and looks like a vast white desert.
+The road can be a bit dangerous if you drive there when there is a lot of snow (read: Is it safe to travel to Kyrgyzstan?) so drive with caution.
 In spring, the alpine meadows that are visible from the pass are blooming with more flowers that the mind can imagine and it’s likely you’ll see shepherds moving their animals across the pass in fall.

 The first time we crossed the Ala Bel mountain pass, Cynthia and I were left completely speechless by the majestic mountains and the beautiful views that extended in every direction.